Characters of the Marvel Cinematic Universe: M–Z: Zeus

+There were some deleted scenes before the above scene was filmed that showed Zeus to be more helpful to Thor as he shows up at the hospice where Jane Foster is at, tells Thor how the Thunderbolt works, and to find the Gates of Eternity.

+As of 2025, the character has appeared in one project: the film Thor: Love and Thunder.
+An alternate universe variant of Zeus (voiced by Darin De Paul) appeared in one project: Disney+ animated series What If...?.

 Arnim Zola

 Dr. Arnim Zola (portrayed by Toby Jones) is a scientist working for Hydra and the Red Skull before getting captured and recruited into S.H.I.E.L.D.
 Zola masterminds Hydra's infiltration within S.H.I.E.L.D.'s infrastructure before a terminal illness in the 1970s leads to him transferring his consciousness into a computer system in Camp Lehigh.
 In 2014, his computer consciousness distracts Steve Rogers and Natasha Romanoff long enough for the camp to be wiped out by a missile barrage from Hydra.

 In an alternate universe, Zola is captured by Captain Peggy Carter, who became a super-soldier instead of Steve Rogers.
 In another universe, a copy of Zola's consciousness is recovered by Natasha Romanoff to stop her universe's Ultron.
 It is hinted Zola has digital copies of his mind stored in other Hydra bases.
 Despite his initial failure to overwrite Ultron's A.I., Zola acquires the android's body in his second attempt and battles Killmonger for the Infinity Stones before the two are trapped in a pocket dimension by Stephen Strange Supreme and the Watcher.